Inquest Representation for Doctors

 On occasions a Coroner will be assisted by a jury.
 Inquest juries must be empanelled where there is a pressing public interest for a patient’s death to be examined by a jury – because of the added independence that a jury brings to the inquiry into matters that may concern employees of the State or the State’s obligation to protect human beings from harm.

-In some instances, Coroner may be looking into the cause of a number of patients’ deaths and a large number of clinical, lay and expert witnesses may be called to give evidence.
+In some instances, a coroner may be tasked with looking into the causes of a number of patients’ deaths, and a large number of clinical, lay and expert witnesses may be called to give evidence.
 Some inquests last for several months, while others may be as short as half a day.

 Doctors Defence Service provides legal advice and assistance to doctors who are appearing at coronial inquests (with or without a jury) in the UK and some international jurisdictions.
 Call us on 0800 10 88 739 to discuss any matter concerning an inquest or the unexpected death of a patient.